Dhi13man/spring-multi-data-source/README.md

       scanned to find the entities related to the data sources.
     - `repositoryPackages`: An array of packages to scan for repositories.
 These packages are scanned to find the repositories related to the data sources.
-    - `datasourcePropertiesPrefix`: The prefix of the master data source properties in the application properties file.
+    - `datasourcePropertiesPrefix`: The prefix of the data source properties in the application properties file.
+The properties for each data source will be placed under this prefix followed by the kebab case of the data source name.
+Eg. When set as `spring.datasource` for master and readReplica data sources, the properties will be placed under `spring.datasource.master` and `spring.datasource.read-replica` respectively.
-    - `generatedConfigPackage`: The package where the generated master data source config will be placed.
+    - `generatedConfigPackage`: The package where the generated data source configs will be placed.
 The generated config class with relevant beans will follow a specific naming format.
 If this is not specified, the generated config will be placed in the same package as the class where this annotation is applied, followed by `.config`.